DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ###1) One-to-one publications

-On the first level, we have the unique book.
-Here we consider each book as a separate product where authors, illustrators/artists/photographers, and designers work together to produce the book as a one-off team.
-As there are many of such unique books, the production workflow is traditional.
-Pictures and/or full layout pages are not yet considered as reusable digital objects.
-In many cases no archives of the independent ingredients that together create the end-product are available.
-Take note that there are many common characteristics between books in one genre.
+On the first level, there is the unique book.
+Each book is considered as a separate product where authors, illustrators, artists, photographers, and designers work together to produce the book as a one-off team.
+The production workflow can be unique from book to book, but mostly is traditional, moving from manuscript to a designed PDF ready to be printed.
+Pictures and/or full layout pages do not work as reusable (digital) objects.
+In many cases no archives of the independent ingredients that together create the end-product are available. <!-- Miriam: I don't understand this coming sentence and think it might as well go: There are many common characteristics between books in one genre.
 Hence, the question is how we can reveal and define these characteristics to enhance insight in the nature of this type of book.
-Artist’s/experimental books are an obvious example of this kind of book.
+Artist’s/experimental books are an obvious example of this kind of book.-->

-In light of this, the issue at hand is experimenting with an e-representation of the same book.
-In some cases files of the final pages/book are being converted into epub3 by an external agent.
-The final pages are checked on readability and clearness (for example, that figures and captions are on the same page) and changes are made accordingly to create the e-book.
+Usually this implies that going electronic means making an erepresentation of the same book.
+In some cases files of the final pages or book are being converted into EPUB3 by an external agent.
+The final pages are checked on readability and the digital make-up (for example, that figures and captions are on the same page), and changes are made accordingly to create the ebook.
 On this level the ebook is not more than an exact-as-possible picture of the printed book.

-In such cases the publisher might use a document management system, which can be a mere system of folders/directories.
+The publisher might use a document management system, which can be a mere collection of folders/directories on a hard drive.
 Archiving files is important for possible reprints.
-Often publishing houses are forced to scan their own book in order to reprint them because they don't have an archived version of it.
-Moreover having an archive of the semantically structured contents allows reissuing the publication in ways that were not envisioned before.
-Workflows are to a large extent unique though follow traditional publication path ways.
+Sometimes publishers are forced to scan their own books in order to reprint them because they don't have an archived version of it.
+Herein lie great possibilities, because having an archive of semantically structured content allows reissuing the publication in efficient ways and in new formats not envisioned before.

 ###2) One-to-many publications

-On the next level we see a split between the manifestation of a paper print version and the electronic version.
-In fact, the electronic version, contrary to the paper version, is not a single object but has various appearances.
-This is due to the fact that the presentation substrate of an electronic book is not unique.
-Furthermore, the sizes of reading devices are not standardised and generally allow for both portrait or oblong viewing.
-On top of this, the popular semi-standard epub3 allows for flowable pages and allows the reader to change the font and fontsize (corps) to avoid the need of reading glasses for a more pleasant consumer experience.
-The best example of the one-to-many publication are the art/design catalogue-like publications and research-like publications.
-In this category workflow schemes become very important as the same texts and images are used in various outlets.
-A workflow and related descriptors (metadata) set is compulsory.
-Future readers must be able to make choice from the collection of available essays.
-The most stable approach, but also one the most complex ones, might be a XML based database.
+The next level presents a split between the manifestation of a (one) paper print version and (many) electronic versions.
+The electronic version, contrary to the paper version, is not a single object but has various appearances, due to different presentation substrates of electronic book formats.
+Furthermore, the sizes of reading devices are not standardized and generally allow for both portrait or oblong viewing.
+On top of this, the popular semi-standard EPUB3 allows for flowable pages and a change in font and fontsize.

+Workflow schemes become very important when working towards a one-to-many publication, as the same texts and images are used in various outlets.
+A structured and detailed workflow, accompanied by a related descriptors (metadata) set is necessary.
+In such a way, the ebook is not a byproduct of the print book anymore, but is produced simultaneously in its different output formats.

 ###3) One-to-database

-The next level is Database Publishing.
-Database publishing means that all objects or entities can be used independently from each other.
-This means that they can be used in multiple ways, can be easily reused, are uniquely defined and stored in a database.
+Database publishing presents the final level.
+Database publishing means that all objects or entities constituting a publication can be used independently and easily from each other.
+To that end they should be uniquely defined and stored in a database.
 As a precondition for full scale database publishing, the editorial workflow is important, because it is there that a decision is being made on what items are defined as individual entities and which characteristics and features (metadata) they have.

-In the case of a collection of essays, the page-layout is of less importance compared to full colour art books; the accidental picture or graph can be easily accommodated.
+Especially in publications which have a more or less fixed layout database publishing opens new ways of conceiving books.
+For example, in the case of a collection of essays readers are then be able to make a personal choice from the available texts.
+The same can be thought of in the case of catalogues and journals.
+Based on metadata a structured presentation of all material is made possible, allowing the reader to navigate and put together a collection based on personal interests.
+Of course this means that tagging, describing, and storing of all components should happen in the early stages of publication with utmost care. <!-- Miriam: I think this can be deleted here, I find it confusing even though I should know what this is about.
+The end of the paragraph is repetitive: the page-layout is of less importance compared to full colour art books; the accidental picture or graph can be easily accommodated.
 A series of essays (and blogposts) mimics a journal publication with more-or-less fixed lay out.
 After all, a new volume in a yearly series is only special the year of publication.
 Later on the essays of that volume are just one item of the collection (though with metadata indicating the year of publication and related details).
 However, in all instances the workflow demands for this type of projects might serve as an example for others towards a full database approach.
 This means that the workflow scheme must have such a coherent structure that choices are explicated.
-It is important to note that there will never be a one workflow which fits all but if the relevant metadata is available; publications in different forms can be created.
+It is important to note that there will never be a one workflow which fits all but if the relevant metadata is available; publications in different forms can be created. -->

 # 04 Ereading technologies